Rangi42/polishedcrystal/README.md

    * Elixer → Elixir
    * whited out → blacked out
    * Refer to badges as "the"
+* Graphics updates:
+   * Individual party/day-care icons for each Pokémon
 * No badge boosts to stats or types
 * New default player names